Children’s well being and development is at the HEART of everything we do !

 - Our teachers are friendly, approachable and knowledgeable and love each child for who they are

 - The natural environment plays an integral part in our children’s learning so we become guardians of our native environment and surroundings.

 - Natural heritage is at the heart of our children’s learning and links are made to our centre pepeha with regular walks in our local community and to our maunga.

 Our teachers facilitate our children’s learning and development through thoughtful and intentional teaching.
 They are all very approachable and work closely with our families.
 Our teachers foster lifelong learning skills and resilience that will equip tamariki for their future learning journey when they transition from early childhood education to primary school and beyond.

 At Kidstown the natural world plays an integral part in our children’s learning, and our tamariki become kaitiaki (guardians) of our native environment and surroundings.
 The tamariki take an active part in caring for their own special place; showing respect and aroha for Papatūānuku and it’s living creatures.
 Children love to grow their own food and participate in the harvest and food preparation process.
-We have our own Kidstown dragon, geckos, turtles, guinea pigs and chickens, which are cared for by the children and provide a continuous supply of eggs for our cooking.
+We have our own Kidstown animals, geckos, turtles, rabbits and frogs, which are cared for by the children.
 Through these experiences, our tamariki are learning to show responsibility, empathy, independence, consideration for others and how to pursue social justice.